relaybox/core/README.md

 - `guards`

-The guards module is a collection of helper functions that are used to verify the permissions of a given user or room prior to perfoming actions via the other modules in the system.
+The guards module is a collection of helper functions that are used to verify the permissions of a given user prior to perfoming actions via the other modules in the system.

 Examples of guards include `authenticatedSessionGuard()` and `roomMemberGuard()`.

+- `websocket`

+The websocket module is the entry point for access to the system.
+It's main responsibility to to route incoming connections and messages to the appropriate module based on the message event type.

+It also handles the websocket handshake, connection upgrade and disconnection events.